-There are no prerequisites for this course.
-Previous dance experience and a strong interest is essential.
+There are no prerequisites for this course however previous dance experience is highly recommended.

 Creativity in Dance

 Students learn about the creative process.
 Students develop the ability to create dance works with intention, originality, and impact on audiences.
 Students develop their imagination and ownership of ideas and dance works.
 They engage with the history, lineage, technical dance skills and the creative processes of dance.
 Students apply the creative process, experiment, and refine techniques, and use problem-solving strategies to express understandings of self, community, and the world.